Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 With current off-the-shelf visualization tools like the ones that come with Google Sheets, these three data series can generate three separate stacked bar charts.
 Since the numbers have different ranges, the vertical axes are drawn in different scales, which makes comparison across series impossible.
 The aggregate version presented here required manual adjustment to combine the separated charts and to make the Y axes comparable.
 In this 2D version, various activities of the growing membership body are not linked, and it’s difficult to draw connections between active members and the intensity of their activities because spatially these bars are not adjacent to each other.
 In the conventional pie charts, although the part-whole relationship between new membership activity and all activity is apparent, comparing across the three types of activities is not possible.

-{{< figure src="images/2d-pie_v2-01.svg" alt="A series of pie charts comparing the number of members, numbers of borrowers, borrowing events, and the portion of new and renewed members among each of these categories." caption="Membership activities of Shakespeare and Company Lending Library between 1919 and 1941 represented as pie charts." desc_id="pieseries-desc" >}}
+{{< figure src="images/2d-pie_v2-01.svg" alt="A series of pie charts comparing the number of members, numbers of borrowers, borrowing events, and the portion of new and renewed members among each of these categories." caption="Membership activities of Shakespeare and Company Lending Library between 1919 and 1941 represented as pie charts." desc-id="pieseries-desc" >}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩
 | FIGURE.
 A series of pie charts comparing the number of members, numbers of borrowers, borrowing events, and the portion of new and renewed members among each of these categories.